brainhack-school2024/crijnen_project/README.md

 ## Project definition
 ### Main Question
 * How similar are the representations of ANNs trained on treeshrew and rat's pov videos to each other?
-* How similar are the representations of ANNs (treeshrew and rat) to those in the visual system?
+* How similar are the representations of ANNs (treeshrew and rat) to those in the mouse visual system?

 ### Background
 * ANN models are often used to understand the visual system in the brain, specifically the ventral pathway.